 That tree through one mãsmans fault hath doen vsus all to dy.

-From that first tree forth flowd, as from a well,
+From that first tree forth flowd, as

 A trickling streame of Balme, most souerainesoveraine